Zalewa/StayFocused/README.md

 Please note that program sleeps when its own window is selected.
 To start focusing, you need to activate a window of a different program.

+Stay Focused! also allows to manipulate style flags of windows.